National Geographic Bee

 National Geographic Bee Previous Broadcasts

-The annual National Geographic Bee returns for the 25th consecutive year with host and moderator Alex Trebek.
-The 2013 National Geographic Bee will feature fourth- to eighth-graders vying for the Bee crown and the top prize of a $25,000 college scholarship and lifetime membership in the National Geographic Society.
+The annual National Geographic Bee returns for the 27th consecutive year.
+This year, award-winning journalist, speaker, producer and television host Soledad O'Brien will serve as host and moderator.
+The 2015 National Geographic Bee will feature fourth- to eighth-graders vying for the Bee crown and the top prize of a $50,000 college scholarship and lifetime membership in the National Geographic Society.
 Second and third prizes are college scholarships of $15,000 and $10,000.
-The finalists, all winners of their state-level geographic bees, have triumphed over a field of nearly 5 million students to earn a place in the national championships.
+The finalists, all winners of their state-level geographic bees, have triumphed over a field of nearly 4 million students to earn a place in the national championships.
 They represent the 50 states, District of Columbia, Atlantic Territories, Pacific Territories and Department of Defense Dependents Schools.